-Name, Jurisdiction of Residence and Position Principal occupation or employment and, if not a previously elected Director, occupation for past 5 years Director since Number of Shares beneficially owned or controlled or directed, directly or indirectly, 1 Robert F. Baldock ^{2, 3} Pahang, Malaysia Executive Chairman Director Executive Chairman, Director, Monument Mining Limited and all its subsidiaries since January 2018.
-President and CEO from July 2007 to December 2017.
-March 1998 1,382,250 Cathy Zhai British Columbia, Canada President and CEO, and Corporate Secretary Director President and CEO, Corporate Secretary for Monument Mining Limited and all its subsidiaries since January 2018 and CFO from July 2007 to December 2017.
-November 2011 720,700 Zaidi Harun Pahang, Malaysia VP, Business Development, Director Vice President, Business Development for Monument Mining Limited and Monument Malaysian Group of companies since 2007.
-June 2007 2,630,400 Graham Dickson ^{2, 3} British Columbia, Canada Director President of NouHgt Technologies Inc. since 2012; Chief Operating Officer of Veris Gold Corp. from June 2011 to June 2015.
-June 2009 nil Michael John Kitney ^{2, 3} Perth, Western Australia Director Chief Operating Officer of Kasbah Resources Limited from February 2011 to May 26, 2017.
-November 2015 nil
+Name, Jurisdiction of Residence and Position Principal occupation or employment and, if not a previously elected Director, occupation for past 5 years Director since Number of Securities beneficially owned or controlled or directed, directly or indirectly, 1 Robert F. Baldock ^{2, 3} Perth, Western Australia Chairman Director Executive Chairman, Monument Mining Limited and all its subsidiaries from January 2018 to June 2020.
+President and CEO from July 2007 to January 2018.
+March 1998 - 1,014,250 shares - 9,271,833 RSUs Cathy Zhai British Columbia, Canada President and CEO, and Corporate Secretary Director President and CEO for Monument Mining Limited and all its subsidiaries since January 2018; CFO from July 2007 to December 2017, Interim CFO from November 2019 to June 2020, and Corporate Secretary since 2007.
+November 2011 - 1,720,700 shares - 3,479,800 RSUs Zaidi Harun Pahang, Malaysia VP, Business Development, Director Vice President, Business Development for Monument Mining Limited and Monument Malaysian Group of companies since 2007.
+June 2007 - 3,830,400 shares - 1,071,833 RSUs Graham Dickson ^{2, 3} British Columbia, Canada Director President of NouHgt Technologies Inc. since 2012; Chief Operating Officer of Veris Gold Corp. from June 2011 to June 2015.
+June 2009 - 400,000 shares - 800,000 RSUs Michael John Kitney ^{2, 3} Perth, Western Australia Director erth, Western Australia Resources Limited from February 2011 - 500,000 shares - Nil RSUs

-- (1) Shares beneficially owned, directly or indirectly, or over which control or direction is exercised, as at November 6, 2019, based upon information furnished to the Company by individual Directors.
+Securities beneficially owned, directly or indirectly, or over which control or direction is exercised, as at September 28 2020, based upon information furnished to the Company by individual Directors.
 Unless otherwise indicated, such shares are held directly.

-- (2) Member of the Audit Committee.

-- (3) Member of the Compensation Committee.
+- (2) Member of the Audit Committee. - (3) Member of the Compensation Committee.